gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsink.md

 **Transaction Isolation Level:** The transaction isolation level for queries run by this sink.
 Defaults to TRANSACTION_SERIALIZABLE.
 See java.sql.Connection#setTransactionIsolation for more details.
-The Phoenix jdbc driver will throw an exception if the Phoenix database does not have transactions enabled and this setting is set to true.
+The jdbc driver will throw an exception if the database does not have transactions enabled and this setting is set to true.
 For drivers like that, this should be set to TRANSACTION_NONE.

 Example
 -------
-This example connects to a database using the specified 'connectionString', which means it will connect to the 'prod' database of a PostgreSQL instance running on 'localhost'.
+This example connects to a database using the specified 'connectionString', which means it will connect to the 'test' database of a PostgreSQL instance running on 'localhost'.
 Each input record will be written to a row of the 'users' table, with the value for each column taken from the value of the field in the record.
 For example, the 'id' field in the record will be written to the 'id' column of that row.